ORIGINAL RESEARCH article

 MP, NB, EM, and P-JL designed the experiments.
 MP performed the experiments.
 IB performed the metabolic flux simulations.
 MP, NB, IB, and P-JL analysed the data.
 All authors wrote and revised the manuscript.

-MP would like to acknowledge funding from Coordination for the Improvement of Higher Education Personnel (Capes), São Paulo Research Foundation (FAPESP, grant 2016/10636-8), and DORA Plus.
+This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement no. 668997 and the Estonian Research Council (grant PUT1488P).
+MP would additionally like to acknowledge Coordination for the Improvement of Higher Education Personnel (Capes), São Paulo Research Foundation (FAPESP, grant 2016/10636-8) and DORA Plus.

 Conflict of Interest